snototter/viren2d/docs/source/tutorial/basics.rst

 .. warning::
-   TODO this page needs to be extended with info on pseudocolorization;
+   TODO This overview page should be extended with info on pseudocolorization;

-   (maybe add anonymization also - via imagebuffer)?
+   anonymization (once ImageBuffer supports pixelization)

-   add "What about other visualizations?"
+   |right-arrow| add "What about other visualizations?"
-      pseudocoloring (can also be usable for label2img, segmentation results, etc.)
+      Then, refer to pseudocoloring (label2img, segmentation results, etc.)